vivi-coder/stalker-radio/README.md

 - Arch Linux (or any distro with GTK4)
 - Hyprland, Sway, GNOME, KDE — anything with Wayland or X11 works
 - `gtk4`, `cmake`, `make`, `pkgconf`

+i mean if you managed to atleast get it running on another distro it would be fire ty